-The important role of the emergent $\gamma$- pocket under pressure for SC is clarified in the following three aspects.
-Firstly, the Cooper pairing here is mediated by the spin fluctuations which peaks at the momentum $\mathbf Q_1$ as shown in Fig.~\ref{chi0}(a), originating from the FS nesting shown in Fig.~\ref{chi0}(b).
-Here the FS nesting connects the $\beta$-pocket and the emergent $\gamma$-pocket.
-Secondly, the emergence of the $\gamma$-pocket benefits the energy gain for SC.
-As shown in Fig.~\ref{lambda}(b) and (c), for both the $s^\pm$- and $d_{xy}$- wave pairings, the gap functions $\Delta(\mathbf k)$ on the FS patches connected by the nesting vector $\mathbf Q_1$ have different signs.
-Our RPA and succeeding MF calculations suggest that such sign distribution of $\Delta(\mathbf k)$ benefits the energy gain, similar to the $d_{x^2-y^2}$-wave pairing in the cuprates and the $s^\pm$-wave pairing in the Fe-based SC.
-Thirdly, the orbital component of the dominant $s^\pm$- pairing needs the $\gamma$-pocket.
-Labeling the interlayer(intralayer) pairing between the $d_{3z^2-r^2}$-orbitals as $\Delta^z_{1}$ ($\Delta^z_{0}$), and that between the $d_{x^2-y^2}$-orbitals as $\Delta^x_{1}$ ($\Delta^x_{0}$), our results are: $\Delta^x_{1}/\Delta^z_{1}=0.59,~~ \Delta^x_{0}/\Delta^z_{1}=-0.18, ~~ \Delta^z_{0}/\Delta^z_{1}=0.17$.
-This result indicates that the pairing of interlayer $d_{3z^2-r^2}$-orbitals is the strongest.
-As shown in Fig.~\ref{band_fs}, the $d_{3z^2-r^2}$-orbital component is mostly distributed on the $\gamma$-pocket.
+The role of the emergent $\gamma$-pocket under pressure for SC can be elucidated in three aspects.
+Firstly, the Cooper pairing in this system is mediated by spin fluctuations that peak at momentum $\mathbf Q_1$, as depicted in Fig.~\ref{chi0}(a).
+These spin fluctuations arise from the FS nesting, which connects the $\beta$-pocket and the emergent $\gamma$-pocket, as illustrated in Fig.~\ref{chi0}(b).
+Secondly, the emergence of the $\gamma$ pocket is beneficial for energy gain in the superconducting state.
+Fig.~\ref{lambda}(b) and (c) demonstrate that for both the $s^\pm$- and $d_{xy}$-wave pairings, the gap functions $\Delta(\mathbf k)$ on FS patches connected by the nesting vector $\mathbf Q_1$ possess opposite signs.
+Such a sign distribution of $\Delta(\mathbf k)$ maximizes the energy gain, similar to the $d_{x^2-y^2}$-wave pairing in the cuprates and the $s^\pm$-wave pairing in the Fe-based superconductors.
+The $s^\pm$-wave pairing obtained here can be verified by combined phase sensitive experiments\cite{SQUID} and the sharp neutron resonance peak at $\mathbf Q_1$.
+Thirdly, the orbital component of the dominant $s^\pm$-wave pairing crucially relies on the presence of the $\gamma$-pocket.
+Specifically, considering the pairing between interlayer (intralayer) $d_{3z^2-r^2}$ orbitals as $\Delta^z_{1}$ ($\Delta^z_{0}$), and the pairing between $d_{x^2-y^2}$ orbitals as $\Delta^x_{1}$ ($\Delta^x_{0}$), our findings indicate $\Delta^x_{1}/\Delta^z_{1}=0.59$, $\Delta^x_{0}/\Delta^z_{1}=-0.18$, and $\Delta^z_{0}/\Delta^z_{1}=0.17$.
+These results highlight that the strongest pairing is between the interlayer $d_{3z^2-r^2}$ orbitals .
+Importantly, Fig.~\ref{band_fs} (b) shows that the $d_{3z^2-r^2}$ orbital component is predominantly distributed on the $\gamma$-pocket.